Senseki Line 205 series train

 The Senseki Line, Japan's first underground railway (Miyagi Prefecture)

-The Ginza Line, a subway line running through Tokyo, is famous as Japan's first " subway " (sometimes referred to as Asia's first).
+The Tokyo Metro Ginza Line is famous as Japan's first "subway" (sometimes referred to as Asia's first).

 What is the JR Senseki Line?

-The JR Senseki Line is a JR East line that runs 49.0 km from Aoba-dori Station in Aoba Ward, Sendai City, Miyagi Prefecture, to Ishinomaki Station in Ishinomaki City.
+The JRSenseki Lineis a JR East line connecting Aoba-dori Station in Aoba Ward, Sendai City, Miyagi Prefecture, to Ishinomaki Station in Ishinomaki City, covering a distance of 49.0 km.

-Sendai Station, one stop away from Aoba-dori Station, is the representative station of Sendai City, the largest city in the Tohoku region.
+Sendai Station, one stop away from Aoba-dori Station, is the main station of Sendai City, the largest city in the Tohoku region.

-The Senseki Line not only transports commuters and students east of Sendai City, but also provides intercity transport between Sendai City and municipalities along the line, such as Tagajo City, Shiogama City, Matsushima Town, and Ishinomaki City, as well as transport to tourist destinations such as Matsushima.
+The Senseki Line is responsible for commuter transport on the eastern side of Sendai City, as well as intercity transport between Sendai City and municipalities along the line such as Tagajo City, Shiogama City, Matsushima Town, and Ishinomaki City, and transport to tourist destinations such as Matsushima.
+According to

-JR East has announced that the number of passengers per kilometer per day (average number of passengers) for fiscal year 2023 is 39,625 between Aoba-dori Station and Higashi-Shiogama Station, 7,371 between Higashi-Shiogama Station and Ishinomaki Station, and 18,693 for the entire section between Aoba-dori Station and Ishinomaki Station.
+JR East's published data for fiscal year 2023, the average number of users per kilometer per day (average passenger traffic) was 39,625 between Aoba-dori Station and Higashi-Shiogama Station, 7,371 between Higashi-Shiogama Station and Ishinomaki Station, and 18,693 for the entire section from Aoba-dori Station to Ishinomaki Station.

 Matsushima sightseeing boat